 Spotlighting is a feature used for presentations.
-When you stand on a Spotlight tile or are manually spotlighted, everyone in the Room can hear and see you.
-Read on for more spotlighting details, including best practices and troubleshooting tips.
+When you stand on a Spotlight tile or Spotlight yourself, everyone in the Room can hear and see you.

 Spotlight tiles allow one or more people to broadcast their audio, video, and/or screen to everyone in the room.
 This is perfect for meetings so that attendees can focus on the facilitator(s).
 When you are spotlighted, your video preview and that of your screen (if you are screen sharing) will have an orange spotlight label and will be pinned to the top of the video carousel.

 Note: Normally A/V displays based on your proximity to other users or whether you are in a private area together.
 When you are on a Spotlight tile, everyone in the Room can see and hear you, and you can see everyone in the video carousel.
 However, you can only hear others who are within 5 tiles of you.

 Troubleshooting Spotlight Issues

 If you have a large group (we're talking more than about 100 participants), or are hosting an event and meet your Space capacity, some participants may have issues with their own A/V stream or that of the spotlighted speaker.

 Gather has built-in warnings if the spotlighted speaker has reached their maximum broadcast capacity.
 The speaker will see a warning message: "Sharing A/V with too many people.
 Try turning off your video or screen."
 The speaker can reach more participants by turning off their own video, audio, screen share, or some combination thereof.

 If the spotlighted speaker reaches the broadcast capacity, guests who cannot connect to the speaker's stream will see a message on the spotlighted speaker's video preview: "Sharing A/V with too many people."